Brigadoon: Productions

 The next Broadway revival, directed by Vivian Matalon and choreographed by De Mille, opened on October 16, 1980, at the Majestic Theatre, where it ran for 133 performances and eight previews.
 The cast included Meg Bussert, Martin Vidnovic, and John Curry.
 Vidnovic received Tony and Drama Desk Award nominations, Bussert earned a Tony nomination and won the Theatre World Award, and the production was Tony-nominated for Best Reproduction.

 New York City Opera staged the musical in 1986 and 1991.

 The musical was revived in the West End at the Victoria Palace Theatre, opening on October 25, 1988, and closing August 5, 1989, starring Robert Meadmore (Tommy), Jacinta Mulcahy, and Lesley Mackie.
 The director was Roger Redfarn and de Mille's dances were rechoreographed by Tommy Shaw.
 The Times reviewer noted that those dances were "the main source of the magic".

 In 2014, a major revival was staged at the Goodman Theater in Chicago.
 Directed and choreographed by Rachel Rockwell, with a revised book by Brian Hill, Charles Isherwood of The New York Times called the production "a first-class revival that boasts an infectious buoyancy of spirit and a welcome absence of postmodern flourishes".
 This version with the revised book by Hill was staged at the Shaw Festival in 2019.

 The 2017 Melbourne production by The Production Company at the State Theatre, with Rohan Browne, Genevive Kingsford and Nancye Hayes and directed by Jason Langley, updated the setting of the world outside Brigadoon to contemporary times.

 A staged concert was presented at New York City Center from November 15 to 19, 2017, with Stephanie J. Block as Meg Brockie, Aasif Mandvi as Jeff Douglas, Kelli O'Hara as Fiona and Patrick Wilson as Tommy Albright.
 It was directed and choreographed by Christopher Wheeldon.
 Reviews for this production were uniformly positive.

-A major new London revival, directed by Drew McOnie was staged at Regents Park Open Air Theatre, from 2nd August 2025 - 20th September 2025.
-A new adaptation by leading Scottish playwright Rona Munro, it had a change of period, being moved to World War II.
+A major new London revival directed by Drew McOnie was staged at Regents Park Open Air Theatre, from August 2, 2025 to September 20, 2025.
+A new adaptation by leading Scottish playwright Rona Munro, it featured a change of period to World War II.
 The cast included, Danielle Fiamanya as Fiona, Louis Gaunt as Tommy, and Gilli Jonesas as Charlie Dalrymple & Jasmine Jules Andrews as Jean MacLaren.